How to Convert a Gas Log Insert into an Electric Fireplace

 Step 3 - Wiring the Fire Up

 An electric fire requires its own dedicated power supply for safety.
 This is because the fire will consume quite a lot of electricity.
-If you don't feel confident wiring the fire up yourself then you should consult a professional electrician.
-They will be able to build your fire and install it so that it meets of exceeds building regulations.
+If you don't feel confident wiring the fireplace yourself then you should consult a professional electrician.
+They will be able to build your fireplace and install it so that it meets of exceeds building regulations.

 Step 4 - Fixing the Fire

-The fire needs to be fixed down to the bottom of the hearth so that it is secure and won't move.
-Use the bolts which were included with the fire and ensure that the holes are as accurate as possible to minimize potential damage.
+The fireplace needs to be fixed down to the bottom of the hearth so that it is secure and won't move.
+Use the bolts which were included with the fireplace and ensure that the holes are as accurate as possible to minimize potential damage.

 Step 5 - Connecting the Fire